2000 2018

 ~Spring 2001

-oh, that's my video! (well, actually, not really) for the longest time i could only find the last ~15 minutes of this show on youtube, but i recently got lucky and found the full thing in that huuuge archive of BN videos
+oh, that's my video! (well, actually, not really, i'm just the one who uploaded it) for the longest time i could only find the last ~15 minutes of this show on youtube, but i recently got lucky and found the full thing in that huuuge archive of BN videos

 a bunch of christmas lights fall off the ceiling and hit them in the middle of Logan to Government. important video!